ku2h7/W0_Tutorial/README.md

 ## 1. Create Repository

-- From Github Dashboard, click New Repository button.
+a.
+From Github Dashboard, click New Repository button.

 ---
 ![Click New Repository](/assets/repository-dashboard.png)